mgoellnitz/tangram/README.md

 Templating: JSP and Apache Velocity

-If you stick to the internal abstract "handler" and "action" scheme, you can even change the underlying implementations at any time, while it abviously is possible to directly use e.g. guice modules or spring controllers.
+If you stick to the internal abstract "handler" and "action" scheme, you can even change the underlying implementations at any time, while it obviously is possible to directly use e.g. guice modules or spring controllers.